injekt666/SourceRandomizer/README.md

 [Easy VS extension to force all code to one text format](http://www.grebulon.com/software/stripem.php)

-#### Example of ready build event:
+#### Example of ready arguments:
 "{path}\SourceRandomizer.exe" -s "{path}\MyProject" -e ".cs" -c "//" -crlf

 ## Usage
-Currently there are availible 2 comment tags that you can use:
+Currently there are availible 2 tags that you can use to randomize your source code:

 ### 1. [swap]
 ```